Is a Correction Looming Ahead for Canopy Growth Corporation (CGC)

-Canopy Growth Corporation (NASDAQ:CGC) went up by 1.65% from its latest closing price compared to the recent 1-year high of $56.50.
-The company’s stock price has collected -7.52% of loss in the last five trading sessions.
+Canopy Growth Corporation (NASDAQ:CGC) went down by -0.54% from its latest closing price compared to the recent 1-year high of $56.50.
+The company’s stock price has collected -3.37% of loss in the last five trading sessions.
 MarketWatch.com reported on 07/08/21 that Vertical Wellness becomes first house of CBD brands to hit public markets

 >> 7 Top Picks for the Post-Pandemic Economy <<